Eomm/blog-posts/posts/03-to-production.md

 })
 ```

-Hooks are one of the coolest Fastify's feature!
+Hooks are one of the coolest features in Fastify!

-The handler when the user logged in will be updated to:
+The user log handler will be updated to:

 ```js
 fastify.get('/discord/callback', async function (request, reply) {